Jo-byte-hub/Joshua-V1/README.md

 </p>

 <p align="center">
-BADBOI-v1 𝘽𝙤𝙩 Multi Device is a whatsapp bot created by <a href="https://github.com/BADBOI-v1" target="_blank">BADBOI</a> using <a href="https://github.com/adiwajshing/Baileys" target="_blank">Baileys</a> and <a href="https://github.com/nodejs" target="_blank">Nodejs</a>.
+Joshua-V1 𝘽𝙤𝙩 Multi Device is a whatsapp bot created by Joshua<a href="https://github.com/Joshua-V1" target="_blank">BADBOI</a> using <a href="https://github.com/adiwajshing/Baileys" target="_blank">Baileys</a> and <a href="https://github.com/nodejs" target="_blank">Nodejs</a>.
 Dont forget to give a star bro.
 </p>

-BADBOI V1 BOT is a bug bot designed to enhance the functionality and preferences of a user's whatsApp.
+Joshua-V1 BOT is a bug bot designed to enhance the functionality and preferences of a user's whatsApp.
 As well as put an end to the era of scammers.
 Use reasonably

 If you clone my repo or use as base bot, dont forget to give credits.
-BADBOI Rulez😶
+Okoye Joshua 🌝